sanskrit/learnsanskrit.org/content/guide/core/suffixes.md

 yoga + in > yogin
 yoga > characterized by yoga; a yogi
+(Note that the `-in suffix removes the final `-a of `yoga.)

 }

 Next is the suffix {s -tva}.
-When we add {s -tva} to a word that means "X," we creates a word that means "X-ness":
+When we add {s -tva} to a word that means "X," we create a word that means "X-ness":

 {ex